sa-mh/QA-Cog-Task/README.md

 Create a pipeline with CircleCI
 Discuss some of the best practices when designing and building highly available clusters.

+questions:
+need entire structure? eg: networks? subnets? vpc? purpose of circleci?

 to do:

-add variables
+add tags and things

-questions:
-need entire structure? eg: networks? subnets? vpc? purpose of circleci? scale cluster by adding new node pool with new configs just a change in terraform/adding a new role? add nodes to pool without destroying cluster?
+more settings/configurations

 doc links: